signalfx/splunk-otel-python/docs/profiling.md

 export them as `pprof` data via the OTel logs exporter, with trace and span IDs embedded so profiles can be correlated with traces in Splunk APM.

-The two modes can be enabled independently or together.

 ## Continuous profiling

 Continuous profiling samples all threads at a fixed interval, regardless of whether